KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**June 11, 2023**
+- Completed LeetCode 211: Design Add and Search Words Data Structure
+  - Started this one on Friday over lunch.
+It proved to be much more involved than it looked like it would be.
+  - Had to watch through conceptual and implementation portions of the NeetCode video to get this one.
+    - However, I did get close and was able to implement most of it before watching any of the NeetCode videos.
+Despite this, I had figured out one of the two tricky edge cases, but was not able to devise a solution to handle it.

 **June 1, 2023**
 - Completed LeetCode 208: Implement Trie (Prefix Tree)
   - I started this one yesterday, but didn't have enough time to finish it.